Morris W. and Fannie B. Haft Theater

 Speakers included Lynn Garafola, professor emeritus of Columbia University; Laura Jacobs, dance and fashion critic; Jane Pritchard, curator of dance at the Victoria and Albert Museum; and Patricia Mears, deputy director of MFIT and curator of Ballerina: Fashion’s Modern Muse.

-Video recordings of each speaker's presentation will be available to view on The Museum at FIT's YouTube Channel soon!
+Watch recordings of all speaker presentations on The Museum at FIT's YouTube Channel!

 Ballerina: Fashion’s Modern Muse has been made possible thanks to the generosity of the Couture Council of The Museum at FIT and the New York State Council on the Arts, with the support of Governor Andrew M. Cuomo and the New York State Legislature.
 Additional support was provided by the Society of Antiquaries of London and the Gainsborough Bath Spa.